lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-Last title='All-1 Fragment Detailed Format for the Last Fragment, No-ACK mode'}

-In ACK-Always or ACK-on-Error mode, the last fragment of an IPv6 datagram SHALL contain a SCHC Fragment header that conforms to the detailed format shown in {{Fig-LastWinMode}}.
+In ACK-Always or ACK-on-Error mode, the last fragment of a SCHC Packet SHALL contain a SCHC Fragment header that conforms to the detailed format shown in {{Fig-LastWinMode}}.

 ~~~~